-To change a light bulb, follow the instructions in the Peugeot owners handbook.
+To change a light bulb, follow the instructions in the base vehicle manufacturer owner's handbook.

 Caravan Door Step

 Your vehicle is fitted with an electrically operated side step.
 In the event of the step being left extended a buzzer, positioned under the dashboard, will sound (when the ignition is switched on) and the step will selfretract.